Mill6159/SAXSProf_Desktop_GUI/README.md

 # SAXProf
-This is a stripped-down SAXSProf example that was used to create the web version of SAXSProf.
+This is a stripped-down SAXSProf example that was used to create the web version of SAXSProf and has been repurposed for a desktop GUI and more advanced error calculations for SAXS curves at high pressure.

 ## Running
 1. install a python environment that contains matplotlib etc. I use Enthought's academic distribution, but others should work.